-In today’s seminar at the WCTA conference, I’ll explain how I use the grammar of greenkeeping to make a site specific plan for how much of these maintenance practices are required, and when.
+In my seminar at the WCTA conference, I explained how I use the grammar of greenkeeping to make a site specific plan for how much of these maintenance practices are required, and when.
 Careful attention to this invariably leads to two things.

 Turf conditions get better for the same amount of work being done.
 That’s improved conditions and improved efficiency.